Jail Sentence and Booking in Jail

 Work Program To Avoid Jail Time For DUI

-Because DUI is considered a low priority offense, the jailers will often release DUI offenders early or offer work release to DUI defendants.
+Because DUI is considered a low-priority offense, jailers will often release DUI offenders early or offer work release to DUI defendants.
 For example, a person sentenced to 120 days can be offered to complete her jail sentence on a work release schedule.
-This way, the defendant will not be in actual jail, but will come to work for the sheriff during the day.
+This way, the defendant will not be in actual jail but will come to work for the sheriff during the day.
 In other counties, such as San Bernardino, the jails are so overcrowded that virtually all defendants qualify for work release.
 Because no actual jail time is imposed, the jail does not have to provide good time work time (PC 4019 credits).
-As a matter of practice, San Bernandino does give California Penal Code 4019 credits for work released defendants.
+As a matter of practice, San Bernandino does give California Penal Code 4019 credits for work-released defendants.

 How To Calculate Credits For Time Served.

 The Credit for time served in jail is separated into “actual time” and “good time/work time” credits.
 The number of credits a person receives is shown in Penal Code Section 4019.
 Over the years, Penal Code Section 4019 changed several times with the most recent change awarding 2 days of good time/work time credit for every 2 days of actual jail time.
 However, the good time/work time will not get calculated until 4 days is spent in jail (PC 4019(e)).
 This means that if a person spends less than 4 days in jail, he should not be awarded any good time/work time credits.
 This calculation is applicable only to misdemeanor sentences, a person sent to state prison will get 6-month good time/work time credit for every 6 months served (Penal Code section 2933).
 Here is how it is calculated:

 1 day actual jai = 1 day total credit